gurcuff91/mongotoy/docs/docs/objects.md

 using basic operands for simpler operations.
 Alternatively, you can leverage the [Query class](#the-query-class) to access a comprehensive range of supported operands.
 If you're familiar with Django's querying style, Mongotoy also offers a similar syntax through [Q function](#the-q-function).
-Additionally, if you prefer to work with raw MongoDB queries, you have the flexibility to execute them directly.
+Additionally, if you prefer to work with raw MongoDB queries, you have the flexibility to execute them directly through [filter method](#filtering-documents).
 With these diverse options, you can choose the querying method that best fits your requirements and preferences.

 You can construct queries by using Document fields along with Python operands and values, providing an intuitive and Pythonic approach.
 This method allows you to express basic operations with ease, making it ideal for simple queries.